-All software defined radios have an Achilles' heel.
+All software defined radios have a few gotchas.
 If the DC offset of the I and Q baseband signals isn't minimized a constant "tone" at zero Hz will be up-converted to whatever frequency the final spectrum is.
-Also, if the relative magnitude and phase of I and Q aren't matched (and precisely 90degrees) there will be an image of the desired signal mirrored across the up-converter frequency.
+Also, if the relative magnitude and phase of I and Q aren't matched (and precisely 90 degrees) there will be an image of the desired signal mirrored across the up-converter frequency.
+Finally, if the phases aren't exactly 90° off, you'll get problems too.
 The BladeRF wiki has a short article that shows how to measure the correction factors to use to minimize these effects.
 This article documents my attempt of deriving the correction factors for one of the two boards.

 To start, I tuned the board to 450MHz.
 Then, I decided that a 100KHz sine would be appropriate as a baseband tone.
-What happens is that, in software, the 100KHz tone is generated, then it is up-converted to 450.1MHz.
+The result of this is that, in software, the 100KHz tone is generated, then it is up-converted to result in a 450.1MHz carrier.
 The spectrum below is the result of that test without any corrections applied.
-The spur resulting from the DC error is about 25dB down from the desired carrier, and the image is closer to 35dB down.
+The spur resulting from the DC error (which is at exactly 450MHz) is about 25dB down from the desired carrier, and the image is closer to 35dB down.
 It's not really that great.

 Playing around with the values according to the instructions, I was able to improve these results quite a bit.
 The DC error is now 58dB down from the carrier (ignore the marker table) and the image is almost 63dB down.
 This is pretty respectable.
 Now, there is another troubling question.
 What's up with the spikes in the phase noise?